-Many countries vowed to keep schools open this winter.
-That’s starting to change.
+Europe wanted to keep schools open this winter.
+Coronavirus surges have disrupted those plans.

 Some regions in Germany have opted for a loophole that will make attendance in class voluntary, meaning that children are strongly encouraged to stay home but can go to school if their parents aren’t able to work from home.

-Denmark, which has also seen cases surge in recent days, said it will for now only exclude older students from in-person teaching, but measures could be tightened if the restrictions fail to have a sufficient impact.
+Denmark, which has also seen cases surge in recent days, said that it will for now exclude only older students from in-person teaching but that measures could be tightened if the restrictions fail to have a sufficient impact.

-“You should sacrifice a lot to be able to keep schools open, because they are so important for children,” said Stefansson, the Icelandic researcher.
+“You should sacrifice a lot to be able to keep schools open because they are so important for children,” said Stefansson, the Icelandic researcher.
 “But you have to do so cognizant of the fact that you’re sacrificing something,” he said.